 Chad Holstead, CEO, Business Knowledge Systems

-But your team is already stretched thin, making it difficult to find time to manually optimize and maintain security configurations across every client.
+But your team is already stretched thin, making it difficult to find time to manually optimize and maintain security configurations across all environments.
 The result?
-Possible gaps in your clients’ security posture.
+Possible gaps in your security posture.

-As the SaaS security landscape continues to evolve and M365 security configurations continue to get more complex, this will become an even greater challenge.
-The Fortify module within SaaS Alerts simplifies this process and helps ensure your clients’ security scores remain within acceptable levels.
+As the SaaS security landscape continues to evolve and M365 configurations grow more intricate, this challenge will only intensify.
+The Fortify module within SaaS Alerts simplifies the process and helps you maintain strong security scores with ease.

 With Fortify you can: